kijiproject/kiji/kijiproject.github.com/_posts/tutorials/music-recommendation/2012-01-01-bulk-importing.md

 import descriptor such as the one above.
 Target columns whose sources are not present in the JSON object are skipped.

-This descriptor defines a MapReduce job, where every row of the input file is parsed, and inserted into the `users` Kiji table.
+This descriptor parametrizes a special MapReduce job, where every row of the input file is parsed, and inserted into the `users` Kiji table.
 The value of `user_id` will be used as the row key in the Kiji table, the timestamp will be retrieved from the `play_time` field.
 The value of `song_id` will be extracted and inserted into the `info:track_plays` column.